Niklas Süle: Borussia Dortmund

 Süle agreed to join Borussia Dortmund starting from the 2022–23 season on a free transfer on a four-year contract.
 On 22 October 2022, he recorded his first goal and assist for the club in a 5–0 win over Stuttgart.

+On 7 May 2026, Süle announced his retirement from professional football by the end of the 2025–26 season, due to almost suffering a third ACL injury.
+Despite his injury, he was subbed on in a 3–2 victory over hometown club Eintracht Frankfurt in the 88th minute a day after his announcement, to complete a feat of 300 Bundesliga matches, which was his wish and his final match.

+SV Tiefenbach

+On 5 July 2026, Süle partially came out of retirement to join amateur side Tiefenbach in the Kreisliga.
+Despite being a defender for all of his professional career, Niklas made his debut for Tiefenbach as a striker, scoring in a 7–2 loss against SG Kirchardt.

 International career

 Süle participated in the 2012 UEFA European Under-17 Championship with the German U17 team.
 He was part of the squad for the 2016 Summer Olympics, where Germany won the silver medal.

 Süle was called up in August 2016 when the Germany national team played Finland and Norway.
-He was brought off in the 59th minute against Finland.
+He was brought off in the 59th minute against the former.

 Süle was named in Germany's final 23-man squad by Joachim Löw for the 2018 FIFA World Cup.
 On 27 June, Süle made his first World Cup appearance in the last match of the group stage in a 2–0 defeat to South Korea, as Germany got knocked out of the World Cup in the first round for the first time since 1938.
 On 19 May 2021, he was selected for the UEFA Euro 2020 squad.
 On 10 November 2022, he was called up for the 2022 FIFA World Cup in Qatar.

+His 49th and last match for Germany was on 18 October 2023, a 2–2 friendly draw over Mexico.